LinxinHua9999/concrete-defect-reconstruction-with-spacetime-analysis/0_RawData/README.md

 # RawData #

 Here we have 6 videos for anyone who is interested to try.
-Those videos were taken by a GoPro HERO10 with "5k,60Hz, narrow" mode.
-The lens distortion was corrected with the built-in algorithm of the camera.
-A recording generally lasts for around 20 s with a frame rate of 59.9402 frame/sec.
-Each frame has 5312 ×
-2988 pixels.
+Those videos were taken as described below.

 I put them in a Google Drive folder and anyone with this [link](https://drive.google.com/drive/folders/1UA8Ou1_pZLtrN8g0FZ9s6NKGzCt6YxnV?usp=share_link) can easily download them.
 If you want to go through the example code, you need to download 1-2.MP4.

 ---

-The following content describes the process of data collection, which comes from the section 3, Reconstruction of defects, of “[3D reconstruction of concrete defects using optical laser triangulation and modified spacetime analysis](https://www.sciencedirect.com/science/article/abs/pii/S0926580522003429)”:
+The following content describes the details of data collection, which comes from the section 3, Reconstruction of defects, of “[3D reconstruction of concrete defects using optical laser triangulation and modified spacetime analysis](https://www.sciencedirect.com/science/article/abs/pii/S0926580522003429)”.
+It includes:

+* what the hardware looks like
+* what the videos look like (basic parameters of the video)
+* what the specimens look like

+---

 ### 3.1 Hardware system